oliver-frank/eCNN/README.md

 Used for a TU Berlin Rasperry PI Master Project - WS 2020/21

-Next Steps:
-- expand Data Set for different mask colors, light and position conditions
-- train model again - Testing for the accuracy that works out best for real life apllication - enhance the robustness
-- train model with GPU instead of CPU
-- Visualize statistical Measurments

 Usage:

-You first have to train a model, which due to capacity space was not possible to upload here.
-For that, use the MaskDetectorTraining file first.
-The Training data you can get from the source posted above.
+One needs to train the model with the MaskDetectorTraining file first, which due to insufficient capacity was not possible to upload here.
+The necessary data is uploaded in the source above.
+Afterwards the model is executable with slim MaskDetector script, or alternativley when only low processor power is available with the associated lite model.
-Afterwards you can use the slim MaskDetector-Script to use your model or if you for example want to use it on a device with low processor power the MaskDetetcor-Script with the associated lite-model will work out for you.

 &ensp;